syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 #### Exporting the selected rows of SfDataGrid

-SfDataGrid allows you to export only the currently selected rows in the grid to the document using the `DataGridPdfExportingController.ExportToPdf` method by passing the instance of the SfDataGrid and `SfDataGrid.SelectedRows` collection as an argument.
+The SfDataGrid allows you to export only the currently selected rows in the grid to a document using the `DataGridPdfExportingController.ExportToPdf` method.
+To achieve this, you need to pass the instance of the SfDataGrid and the `SfDataGrid.SelectedRows` collection as arguments to the method.

-Refer the below code to export the selected rows alone to the PDF document.
+Please refer to the code below for exporting only the selected rows to a PDF document:

 {% tabs %}
 {% highlight c# %}